British Folklore and its Buried Treasure.

 The following article will highlight some of the well known and obscure examples of the treasures hidden in British folklore.

 In the parish of Shillington, Bedfordshire lies the local landmark of Knocking Knoll.
-It is also known to its locals as Money Knoll, due to modern ploughing the earthworks look different to how it originally looked in Neolithic times.
-For as long as the local's could recall, the earthwork is rumoured to hold large amounts of gold and coins left there by an ancient warrior or a haggard old man.
+It is also known to its locals as Money Knoll.
+Due to modern ploughing, the earthworks look different to how it originally looked in Neolithic times.
+For as long as the locals have been able to recall, the earthwork have been rumoured to hold large amounts of gold coins left there by either an ancient warrior or a haggard old man.

 Caistor St Edmund

-Castle Neroche in Somerset is home to another legend of buried treasure, who put it there is unknown.
-It is entirely likely that the "castle"( which are presumed to be either medieval earthworks or maybe an ancient burial mound ) has no treasure, and the legend arose from the local's creating their own folklore.
-Achaeologist's have dug the site and have found little evidence of treasure or who was responsible for creating the earthworks.
+Castle Neroche in Somerset is home to another legend of buried treasure, but to this day, who put it there is still unknown.
+It is entirely likely that the "castle"( which are presumed to be either medieval earthworks or maybe an ancient burial mound ) has no treasure, and the legend arose from the locals creating their own folklore.
+Archaeologists have dug the site and have found little evidence of treasure or who was responsible for creating the earthworks.

-- Britain's ancient Roman goldmine's
+- Britain's Lost Roman Gold Mines.